JoranJix/Undressify/README.md

 If you discover a bug or a problem, pleas open an issue here on GitHub!

+### Key Changes:

+- Leaner code easier to develop
+- Avatars and outfits are not connected anymore
+- No more connection to Casper

 ### Key Features:
 - People on your SL friendlist can undress you
 - Easy to configure access list